Network regulation is changing, along with incentives, risks and trade-offs for owners and system operators.

-As the principles underpinning energy networks regulation evolve, so too do the incentives, risks and trade-offs for network and system operators.
-With new forms of regulation, such as GB’s RIIO approach, the industry is moving towards outputs and innovation-based regulation, with an increased drive for customer and stakeholder engagement, and focus on price regulation based on totex rather than separate controls on capex and opex.
+The UK is moving towards outputs and innovation-based regulation, with an increased drive for customer and stakeholder engagement.
+The regulator’s focus is on price regulation based on total expenditure (totex) rather than separate controls on capital expenditure (capex) and operating expenditure (opex).

 Viewpoint: The future role of network operators: The emerging active DSO model